 4. Zirconia Crowns (Advanced Ceramic)

-Zirconia crowns deserve special mention because they have become extremely popular in recent years.
+A Zirconia crown is now routinely selected for posterior and full-coverage restorations because of its outstanding strength, fracture resistance, and compatibility with digital workflows.
 Zirconia is a type of crystalline ceramic (zirconium dioxide) that is incredibly strong and durable, sometimes dubbed “ceramic steel.”

 Advantages: Exceptional Strength – Zirconia is tough.
 It can handle heavy chewing forces, making it suitable for any location in the mouth.
 Unlike traditional porcelain, zirconia is much more crack-resistant; it’s rare for a monolithic zirconia crown to chip or fracture.
 This gives them longevity similar to or even better than PFMs.